lit/lit/packages/lit-starter-ts/README.md

 ## Dev Server

-This sample uses open-wc's [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server) for previewing the project without additional build steps.
-ES dev server handles resolving Node-style "bare" import specifiers, which aren't supported in browsers.
+This sample uses modern-web.dev's [@web/dev-server](https://www.npmjs.com/package/@web/dev-server) for previewing the project without additional build steps.
+Web Dev Server handles resolving Node-style "bare" import specifiers, which aren't supported in browsers.
 It also automatically transpiles JavaScript and adds polyfills to support older browsers.
+See [modern-web.dev's Web Dev Server documentation](https://modern-web.dev/docs/dev-server/overview/) for more information.

 To run the dev server and open the project in a new browser tab: